DuniPls/DanielCastello/README.md

-# DanielCastello
+# Daniel Castelló Garcia
-My personal repository
+This is my personal repository, it includes certificates, personal projects and university projects.